Adam Humphries Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- Humphries has contributed with 38 catches for 368 yards this year.
-He has been targeted 58 times and averages 24.5 receiving yards per game.
+- This season Humphries has caught 38 passes on 58 targets for 368 yards, averaging 24.5 yards per game.

-- So far this season, 11.7% of the 496 passes thrown by his team have gone Humphries' way.

 - Humphries has seen the ball thrown his way four times in the red zone this season, 8.0% of his team's 50 red zone pass attempts.

-- The Football Team have called a pass in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while running the ball 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Humphries' matchup with the Eagles.